A Fuzzy Clustering Algorithm for the Mode Seeking Framework

-Thus, we only need to approximate trajectories that do not leave $F^\alpha$ to obtain a good approximation of $\mathbb{P}(M^{x,h,n} \in B)$.
-So we can apply Corollary~\ref{Durrettcor} on these trajectories with an accuracy of $\epsilon/2$ to obtain, in high probability,
+Thus, we only need to approximate trajectories that do not leave $F^\alpha$ to obtain a good approximation of $\mathbb{P}(M^{x,h(n)} \in B)$.
+So we can apply Corollary~\ref{Durrettcor} on these trajectories with an accuracy of $\epsilon/2$ to obtain,

-Every step of the proof hold with a probability that decreases to $0$ as $n$ tends to infinity, thus the proof of Theorem~\ref{weak-convergence} is complete.
+Every step of the proof hold almost surely as $n$ tends to infinity, thus the proof of Proposition~\ref{weak-convergence} is complete.